Writing and Scoring for Strings

 - Write a final piece to be recorded by a string quintet

 About this course:This comprehensive workshop in writing music for the string family--violin, viola, cello, and double bass--takes a thorough look at the contemporary and historical use of the strings and their usage in both film and concert music composition.
 The film composers studied include Bernard Herrmann, John Williams, Thomas Newman, Michael Giacchino, and Jerry Goldsmith.
 The concert composers include Johannes Brahms, Maurice Ravel, Leonard Bernstein, Edward Elgar, Igor Stravinsky, and John Adams.
-The course examines how film composition has utilized concert music for specific techniques as well as for inspiration.
-Many sessions feature one of the members of the string family, with top professionals from the L.A. recording studios demonstrating their respective instruments and playing student compositions.
+The course examines how film composition has utilized concert music for specific techniques, as well as for inspiration.
+Many sessions feature one of the members of the string family, with top professionals from L.A. recording studios demonstrating their respective instruments and playing student compositions.
 The final project is the writing and subsequent recording of a work for string quintet.

 It is advisable that you complete the following (or equivalent) since they are prerequisites for Writing and Scoring for Strings.

 These courses meet in person and make use of an online presence to varying degrees.

 Discounts cannot be applied to a portion of fees for this course.